Drug And Alcohol Addiction In Pawtucket, Rhode Island

-Pawtucket is a city in Rhode Island with serious substance abuse issues.
+Pawtucket is that is experiencing substance abuse issues, like the rest of Rhode Island .
 The National Drug Intelligence Center notes Pawtucket, one of Rhode Island’s major cities, has some of the state’s highest numbers of drug-related arrests throughout recent and previous years.
-For example, a recent Pawtucket drug bust included a half dozen people ranging from teens to adults faced with drug-dealing charges for heroin.
+For example, a recent Pawtucket drug bust included a half dozen people ranging from teens to adults faced with drug-dealing charges for Heroin.
 Local police conducted the arrests after a 3-month investigation, with some of the arrested having a previous history of drug dealing in Pawtucket.
-Unfortunately, the heroin was mixed with fentanyl—a highly deadly opioid that greatly increases the risk of an overdose.
+Unfortunately, the Heroin was mixed with Fentanyl—a highly deadly, synthetic Opioid that greatly increases the risk of an overdose.

 Pawtucket’s Drug Highway